racketscript/racketscript-playground/README.md

   `$ROOT_URL/examples/:id.rkt` from server.
 - A `POST /compile` request will take JSON payload of format: `{
   "code": <racket-code> }` and return a compiled JS file in reponse.

 [CoreMirror](https://codemirror.net/) is used as editor component.
 Search and Replace shortcuts are [here](https://codemirror.net/demo/search.html).

-## Installation
+## Usage

-After installing Racket, NodeJS, and RacketScript, execute following commands to install and run playground:
+After installing Racket, NodeJS, and RacketScript, execute following commands to run the playground:

-	$ make fireup

-Or, if you wish to do it step by step:

-    $ make setup build
-    $ make run
+	$ make -j 4 run

-For development, you can use:

-	# for building both server and client without npm install/update
+For development, you can use `quickrun`, after runnning `run` once, for building both server and client without npm install/update:
-	$ make quickbuild

-	# for building server and client individually
-	$ make build-server
-	$ make build-client
+	$ make -j 4 quickrun

 ## License